-Abstract: The discussion on the possibility of machines to achieve semiosis (meaning process) is a very controversial debate within Artificial Intelligence and Cognitive Science.
-In this work, we define meaning process in an entirely mathematical framework.
-We call the "transposition" of the Peircean theory to an abstract mathematical model as "Mathematical Semiosis".
-By doing this, we aim at growing a more understandable theory for explaining what is to mean, in a strictly mathematical sense, avoiding complications related to the connection of signs to a real world.
+Abstract: The discussion on the possibility of machines to achieve comprehension, understanding and true meaning grounded in the real world is a very controversial debate within Artificial Intelligence and Cognitive Science.
+One of the biggest problems is the requirement to involve "reality" in this discussion, bringing forth a lot of unsolved questions regarding the nature of what would be such thing we use to call "reality".
+In this work, we present an attempt of escaping this problem, by re-defining the meaning process (semiosis, according to Peirce), in an entirely mathematical framework.
+We are calling this "transposition" of the Peircean theory to a purely abstract mathematical model as "Mathematical Semiosis".
+By doing this, we aim at growing a more understandable theory for explaining what is to comprehend, to understand and to mean, in a strictly mathematical sense, avoiding complications related to the connection of signs to a real world.
 The main application of such a theory would be in order to develop machines with these capabilities.
 In such a regard, what we are calling here "Mathematical Semiosis" would be a kind of purely mathematical abstraction for what is "Semiosis" in the real world.